google/yggdrasil-decision-forests/documentation/public/docs/faq.md

 ### Can I train YDF models on a GPU or TPU?

-YDF currently does not support training or inference on GPU.
+Most YDF training and inference is done on CPU and does not use GPU or TPU.
+Training of YDF models with vector sequences can use GPU.
+YDF models exported to JAX can be run on GPU or TPU, thought experiments show that YDF+JAX models don't run significantly faster than on CPU.
 Contact the team if you have an impactful use case for this.

 ## Miscellaneous